Neville-Loh/quinzical/README.md

 ```

 ### Runtime crashes
+Try
+- removeing `SQLiteQuinzical.db`, restart the application with `Quinzical.txt` in the same directory
-Try removing the `SQLiteQuinzical.db`.
-To rapidly test the programn, disable tesxt to speech using the drawer on the right by clicking the button on top right
+- Disable `text to speech` using the drawer on the right by clicking the button on top right in any menu other than main menu

 ### Compiled files